InfraBuilder/k8s-bench-suite/README.md

 - Testing **both TCP and UDP** bandwidth
 - **Automatic detection of CNI MTU**
 - **Includes host cpu and ram monitoring** in benchmark report
-- Ability to create static graph images based on result data (with plotly/orca)
+- Ability to create static graph images based on the result data using plotly/orca (see examples below)
 - No ssh access required, just an access to the target cluster through **standard kubectl**
 - **No need for high privileges**, the script will just launch very lightweight pods on two nodes.
 - Based on **very lights containers** images :